-Sandboxaq Unlocks New Capabilities For Scientific Discovery And Enterprise Innovation With NVIDIA DGX Cloud
+SandboxAQ Unlocks New Capabilities for Scientific Discovery and Enterprise Innovation with NVIDIA DGX Cloud

-4x faster discovery through a new class of enterprise AI – Large Quantitative Models (LQMs) –built to rethink how the world solves its hardest problems

-PALO ALTO, Calif., April 15, 2025 /PRNewswire/ -- SandboxAQ today announced a collaboration with NVIDIA to accelerate breakthrough innovations across biopharma, chemicals, advanced materials, financial services, cybersecurity, navigation, and medical imaging.
-SandboxAQ, a member of the NVIDIA Inception program , is leveraging the NVIDIA DGX Cloud AI platfor on Google Cloud to build a state-of-the-art Large Quantitative Model (LQM) platform, fueling AI-driven scientific discovery.
+(MENAFN- Procre8) April 16, 2025 – SandboxAQ has announced a collaboration with NVIDIA to accelerate breakthrough innovations across biopharma, chemicals, advanced materials, financial services, cybersecurity, navigation, and medical imaging.
+SandboxAQ, a member of the NVIDIA Inception program, is leveraging the NVIDIA DGX Cloud AI platform to build a state-of-the-art Large Quantitative Model (LQM) platform, fueling AI-driven scientific discovery.
 SandboxAQ is now uniquely positioned to help customers tackle the most complex and consequential business challenges through its LQMs – delivering breakthroughs where traditional models have fallen short – while offering unparalleled speed, scalability, and precision.

 This collaboration enables SandboxAQ to unlock critical breakthroughs specifically designed to transform customer outcomes, including:

-Up to 4x Faster Discovery Across Drug, Chemical, and Materials Pipelines: Accelerated by NVIDIA DGX Cloud, SandboxAQ replaces slow, resource-intensive design-make-test cycles with high-performance, equation-based simulations – reducing discovery timelines from months to weeks.
-Enhanced modeling capabilities support simultaneous optimization across multiple parameters, enabling faster validation of promising candidates and accelerating breakthroughs with greater confidence.
+● Up to 4x Faster Discovery in Design-Make-Test Cycles Across Drug, Chemical, and Materials Pipelines: Accelerated by NVIDIA DGX Cloud, SandboxAQ, the pioneers of LQMs, shifts slow and resource-intensive experimental cycles to computational equation-based simulations, increasing discovery timelines from years to weeks.
+This enables rapid iteration on molecular and material candidates that are optimized to specific target endpoints simultaneously, not iteratively.
+Customers can validate promising concepts more quickly and move critical breakthroughs forward with greater confidence.

 Research Breakthroughs